 The awesome Varia Suit allows Samus to survive in areas with extreme temperatures, such as those scorching locales in Sector 3 (PYR).
 Damage inflicted on Samus will lower as well, and you won't be frozen when you absorb one of the large blue Xs found in various sectors.

 Because Samus now has Metroid DNA in her genetic code, she cannot safely absorb the Ice Beam; as her body's systems are tied into the suit's beam functions, her body would eventually freeze solid from the inside out.
 Instead, the Galactic Federation has developed a type of missile that releases a burst of freezing energy instead of exploding.
-This enhancement adds this freezing effect to every missile you fire.
+This enhancement adds this freezing effect to every missile you fire, though it does not negatively impact the destructive power of the missiles.
 Just like the Ice Beam, enemies struck by an Ice Missile will become frozen.
 Firing a second missile upon a frozen target will destroy it.
 While frozen, enemies can be used as stepping stones to reach otherwise inaccessible areas.

 This Beam Weapon addition increases Samus' range of fire.
 You'll be able to fire out three bursts of energy that cover the same height as Samus herself as the projectiles fly forward.
 This makes striking small enemies low on the ground easier, and with its wide range you won't have to be as accurate as before to strike an enemy.